 |---|---|

-| App | Log into the app and check the number of "Total Lounge Visits" remaining to you on the homescreen.
-To buy more, click “My Card”, click “Add Visit(s),” and then select how many passes you’d like to buy. |
+| Mobile app | * Log into the app and check the number of "Total Lounge Visits" remaining for you on the homescreen. * To buy more, click “My Card”, click “Add Visit(s),” and then select how many passes you’d like to buy. |

 Any visits you purchase will expire with your yearly membership.
 If your membership is tied to a credit card, your lounge visits don’t expire until you cancel your card.

-If you change your mind, you can request a refund for unused visits by calling the 24/7 international hotline at +886 4-2206-8053.
+If you change your mind, you can request a refund for unused visits by sending an email to the customer support team at [email protected].

-You can earn complimentary Lounge Vouchers by completing certain promotional offers, which you can find in the DragonPass app.
+You can earn complimentary Lounge Vouchers by completing certain promotional offers, which you can find in the Dragonpass app.

-Which airports have DragonPass lounges in Canada?
+Which airports have Dragonpass lounges in Canada?

 Some facilities offer additional amenities (and some of which have additional fees), such as: